nrwl/nx/docs/shared/guides/nx-and-ts.md

 nx g @nrwl/workspace:run-commands publish --project hello-tsc --command 'npm publish --tag=latest --access public'
 ```

-This adds a new target `publish` to our existing `project.json` configuration of the `hello-tsc` project.
-Let's also make sure to adjust the `cwd` of our command, which should be in the output folder of the `hello-tsc` package.
+This adds a new `publish` target to our existing `project.json` configuration of the `hello-tsc` project.
+Let's also make sure to adjust the `cwd` (current working directory) of our command, which should be the output folder of the `hello-tsc` package.

 ```json
 {